 - Easily Control User Access to SEO Features

 - How to Switch From Any WordPress SEO Plugin to All in One SEO

 1. Better On-Page SEO Tools

-On-page SEO is the term used for optimizing blog posts for SEO.
+On-page SEO means optimizing blog posts for SEO.
 This is one of the biggest day-to-day SEO tasks for most users as they add content to their websites.

-All in One SEO offers the best on-page SEO experience with helpful features and tools at your fingertips.
+All in One SEO offers the best on-page SEO experience, with many helpful features and tools at your fingertips.

 First, there is The Headline Analyzer tool, which gives a score for your post title with suggestions to improve it.